starxource/Starxource/README.md

 but uhh im offtab like all the time soo w2i or i probably wont respond

-NOOO C+H i hate thatt shit unless we're friends then i dont really caare 💓
+No C+H unless we're friends (or it's in my name I guess)💓

 draw on my new strawpage :grin: